rss21www/rss2021/_information/paperDiscussions.md

 search for your session (In the Sessions section, search for your name/title, or choose filter 'Track Papers'.)

 First check the general description and embedded pre-recorded talk.
-(AFTER JULY 10, WHEN WE'RE FINISHED SETTING UP THE ZOOM MEETINGS:) In the description you should also find the full zoom link.
-(You could also retrieve it by logging into zoom.us with the Email associated to our RSS zoom account.)
+At the very botton of the Description you should also find the full zoom information (link, ID, and passwd).
+(You could also retrieve and match it by logging into zoom.us with the Email associated to our RSS zoom account.)

 Once your session is activated, that same zoom link should also be behind the embedded zoom window.